How to restore your hormonal imbalance with Superfoods!

 It has hosts of other uses including as a moisturiser for the skin and hair.

-Coconut water is the clear liquid inside the coconut, as distinct from coconut milk, which is liquid released by the grated flesh of the coconut.
+Coconut water is the clear liquid inside the coconut, distinct from coconut milk, which is liquid released by the grated flesh of the coconut.

 Coconut water deserves a place in our superfood list as it contains a host of essential electrolytes including potassium, magnesium and calcium, as well as vitamins, minerals and enzymes.

-Each coconut contains between 200 and 1000 ml of water depending largely on its age – younger coconuts tend to contain more liquid.
+A coconut contains between 200 and 1000 ml of water depending largely on its age - younger coconuts tend to contain more liquid.